Taruca

 The taruca (Hippocamelus antisensis), also known as the Peruvian guemal, north Andean deer, north Andean huemul, northern huemul or northern guemal, is a mid sized deer species that inhabits the high regions of the Andes mountains in South America.
-The common name taruca means "deer" in both the Quechua and Aymara languages, though these are not interrelated.
+The common name taruca means "deer" in both the Quechua and Aymara languages.
 The taruca is closely related to the southern guemal (H. bisulcus), the only other member of the Hippocamelus genus.

 Description

 The taruca is a medium-sized deer with a heavy body.
 It measures 128 to 146 cm from head to rump, with an 11 to 13 cm tail, and stands 69 to 80 cm tall at the shoulder.
 Adults weigh between 69 and 80 kg.
 As with most deer, males are significantly larger than females.

 It has sandy brown fur over most of its body, with white patches on the underside of its head, neck, tail, and genital region, and on the inner surface of its fore-legs.
 While females often have a dark brown area on the forehead, facial markings are much clearer in the males.
 The exact patterns vary between different males, but in general there is a black mask behind the nose, and a black Y or V pattern over the forehead and snout.

 As other deer, only male tarucas typically grow antlers.
 The longer tine of a full grown male generally measures around 30 cm (12-inch).
 Unlike other South American deer, except for the closely related huemul, the antlers consist of just two tines which branche from the base, and with the posterior tine being the larger.
 Males also possess canine teeth in their upper jaw, which females usually, but not always, lack.